LP-Messaging/iOS-Messaging-SDK/README.md

 ## Installation
 * [CocoaPods](https://github.com/LivePersonInc/iOSPodSpecs)

-> :warning:  **SDK 6.0 uses XCFrameworks for distribution, this are only supported on CocoaPod version 1.9.0 and greater.**
+> :warning:  **SDK 6.0 or above uses XCFrameworks for distribution, this are only supported on CocoaPod version 1.9.0 and greater.**

 ## License